Hunstagamez/5001/README.md

 ## 🧪 Current State

 5001 is still in the forge.
-As of writing it's all still in my head, but it won’t stay that way.
+As of writing it's all still in my head, but it won't stay that way.
 Soon it will:

 - Rip full YouTube playlists cleanly, audio-only